YimingZhao-art/HKU-COMP2113-Spring21/README.md

 4. Data Storing
-- Use arrays, strings and structures to store datas for next time used
+- Use arrays, strings and structures to store datas for next time used.
+- An archive system through file-io.